ga-wdi-boston/mongodb-crud/README.md

 });
 ```

-MongoDB uses JSON natively, which makes it convenient for Javascript web applications.
+MongoDB uses JSON natively, which makes it convenient for JavaScript web applications.
+Conveniently, MongoDB let's us specify the JSON as a JavaScript object.

-Also, the `contacts` database exists now that we have inserted data into it:
+Now that we've inserted data into it, the `crud` database exists:

 ```
 >  show databases;
 contacts  0.078GB
 local     0.078GB
 >
 ```

+### Code along

 Let's add these people to the contacts database: